projen/projen/docs/node.md

 This feature supports specifying options on how to access packages in each of the scopes, otherwise will try to install from default npm registry.

-Currently, it only supports AWS CodeArtifact, either by directly access via credentials or by assuming a role using the specified credentials.
+Currently, it only supports fetching packages from AWS CodeArtifact, either by directly access via credentials or by assuming a role using the specified credentials.

 Multiple scoped package options may be specified if required.